 If the certificate cannot be obtained within 24 hours, the corresponding notification will be created for the user and administrators.
 No more attempts will be made.

 If the certificate is issued successfully, the self-signed certificate is changed into Let's Encrypt.
-The user and administrators receive the notification that the certificate has been issued.
+The user and the administrator receive the notification that the certificate has been issued.

 Order of requests:

-Request for domain ownership (in order to verify domain ownership, a new token is added.
-This is a file with data that were received after authentication.
-The global alias .well-known/acme-challenge/ on the server leads to the directory /usr/local/mgr5/www/letsencrypt.
+Request for domain ownership verification (to verify domain ownership, a token file containing the data obtained during authentication is added to the user's server.
+This is a file with data that were received after authentication.)
+There is a global .well-known/acme-challenge/ dependency on the server leading to the /usr/local/mgr5/www/letsencrypt directory.
 All verification tokens will be created there.

 Waiting for successful validation

-The necessary TXT-records will be automatically added to Manage DNS records form.
+The necessary TXT-records will be added automatically.
 To view:

 In the form that opens, choose your domain and click Manage DNS records.

 If you use an external DNS server, the process will be suspended for 30 minutes.
-In the left corner of the panel interface next to the global search field and in the Notifications section (in Monitoring and logs), you will see a notification saying what records you should add to the external server to receive the certificates.
+In the left corner of the panel interface next to the global search field and in the Notifications section (in System status), you will see a notification saying what records you need to add to the external server to receive the certificates.